 CV:

-I am a Professor at the University of Chicago Harris School of Public Policy.
+I am a Professor and the Deputy Dean for Academic Programs at the University of Chicago Harris School of Public Policy.
 I am also a Research Associate at the National Bureau for Economic Research.
 My research examines energy and environmental economics and policy, often with a focus on energy markets and firms' behavior.
-Much of my work studies how markets and public policies affect the costs and environmental impacts of energy supply, using insights and methods from industrial organization.
+Much of my work studies how markets and public policies affect energy supply and its environmental impacts, using insights and methods from industrial organization.
 Specific research questions I have investigated include:

 • What are the relative impacts of pricing carbon versus subsidizing clean generation in the U.S. electricity sector?